Find out who is responsible for paying water and wastewater charges.

-Landlords are responsible for making sure enough water is available at their rental properties.
-If the property doesn’t have a reticulated water supply, the landlord must make sure water can be adequately collected and stored.
+Landlords must make sure enough water is available at their rental properties.
+If there is no piped water supply, the landlord must make sure enough water can be collected and stored.

-If the property is part of a unit title development, the body corporate rules form part of the tenancy agreement.
-If the body corporate rules regulate the supply of water among the units, landlords should point this out to potential or current tenants.
-They must also attach a copy of the relevant rules to the tenancy agreement.
+If the property is part of a unit title complex, the body corporate rules form part of the tenancy agreement.
+Landlords should tell tenants if the rules regulate water supply among the units.

 - the property has a separate water meter

-- the water supplier provides water to the property on a metered basis
+- the water supplier provides water on a metered basis

-- the charges can be exclusively attributed to the tenants occupation of the premises.
+- the charges can be exclusively attributed to the tenants use of the property.

-Water suppliers may charge for wastewater in different ways, including fixed charges or charges for the amount of wastewater produced.
-This varies around the country.
+Water suppliers charge for wastewater in different ways, which varies around the country.

 Landlords are usually responsible for fixed wastewater charges.
-These are charged whether or not the property is occupied.
+The supplier charges these whether or not the property is occupied.

-If the tenant doesn’t pay, the tenant is in breach of their tenancy agreement.
-The landlord can issue a 14-day notice to remedy to give the tenant 14 days to pay.
-If the tenant still doesn’t pay, the landlord can apply to the Tenancy Tribunal to get it sorted.
+If the tenant doesn’t pay, they are in breach of their tenancy agreement.
+The landlord can issue a notice to remedy to give the tenant a set amount of time to pay.
+If they still don’t pay, the landlord can apply to the Tenancy Tribunal to get it sorted.